 After thousands of complaints and years of warning from the Food and Drug Administration (FDA), a public hearing was held to highlight the growing evidence of the dangers of surgical mesh devices.

 Women from across the United States gathered at the hearing to share their stories about how mesh products have changed their lives.

 One woman, Jodie Callahan, had surgery in 2010 at 45 years of age.
-She said she was one of more than 100,000 women who had been severely and permanently harmed by transvaginal mesh devices.
+She said she was one of more than 100,000 women who transvaginal mesh devices had severely and permanently harmed.
 Callahan said she saw nine different specialists to help her deal with the problem.
 The severe pain limited her activities with her family.

 Three years later, a surgeon removed the mesh.

-In Callahan’s case, the mesh had eroded into her bowels, bladder, nerves and muscles.
+In Callahan’s case, the mesh had eroded into her bowels, bladder, nerves, and muscles.
 The incontinence sling twisted her urethra, so it became nearly impossible to empty her bladder.
-A large gelatinous cyst was also removed from her cervix, which was engulfed in mesh.
+The surgeon also removed a large gelatinous cyst from her cervix, which was engulfed in the mesh.

 She’ll have to undergo another surgery after her doctor found more plastic mesh in her body.